Swinburne, Cheese Fritters, and Movies

 That’s it.
 On to movies.

-Sigh… it was adequate.
-I mean, I know that, with Roger Corman films, adequate is often sort of the expected outcome, but I’d had hopes for this one.
-I did like Vincent Price here, though, not only because he usually does liven up most of the movies he’s in, but because of the make-up he wears in this one.
+A gloriously adequate Roger Corman take on the Poe story.
+I did like Vincent Price here, not only because he usually does liven up most of the movies he’s in, but because of the make-up he wears in this one.
 Alec and I theorize that it is a make-up designed to make him look younger (so as to plausibly play the brother of the young, doomed heroine), but it has the additional effect of making him look strangely unlike himself.
 He does not look like the young Vincent Price of, say, Laura.
 He looks like an altogether different person.
 Also, no mustache.
 Also, I liked his outfits.

 Vincent Price plays Roderick Usher.
 He lives in a crumbling mansion (it literally falls apart throughout the film) with his sister Madeline and a loyal family servant.
 Suddenly, a young man comes to the door, claiming (truthfully) to be Madeline’s fiancée!
 This strikes Roderick as too ridiculous to even be addressed.
 Madeline is cursed.
 The Ushers are cursed.
 They will all die soon.
 This will be a good thing, in Roderick’s opinion.
 No Usher should go around having babies.
 That will just mean more cursed Ushers, and therefore more suffering for everyone.